 8. Lake Bishoftu: Lake Bishoftu is a glittering fortress of calm just 45km southeast of Addis Ababa.
 Bishoftu is a town of seven crater lakes created by a series of volcanic explosions in the vicinity of Bishoftu town.
 In the landlocked borders of Ethiopia, the lakes provide a much welcome connection to water and a weekend retreat for frazzled Addis Ababans in desperate need of peace.

 9. Bale Mountains: It’s a long, bumpy drive to Bale Mountains National Park, located 400km southeast of Addis Ababa.
 Known for its wildlife more than any other park in Ethiopia – it is only the second place on the continent where you can see an Ethiopian wolf – the park is also home to some of Ethiopia’s finest montane scenery.

-Lonely Planet Ethiopia & Djibouti includes a comprehensive guide to the things to do in Ethiopia, ideal for those who want to both explore the top sights and take the road less travelled.
+Lonely Planet Ethiopia & Djibouti includes a comprehensive guide to the best things to do in Ethiopia.